Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 Many of these resources are free.

 Remember, clients of WIL have the option to store their important documents and/or electronically stored data securely offshore.
-You can start to interact with a WIL trust, and begin to enjoy all of the asset protection benefits, estate planning, tax planning, and business planning expertise inherent in a relationship with WIL for only $950 USD.
 Contact us to get started immediately.

 Gambling has been caustically, albeit accurately, described as “a tax on the mathematically disadvantaged.”
 People can be forgiven if they conclude that income taxes are really a tax on the legal-advice disadvantaged.